 - PPC advertising can be a complex subject, but you’ve not got all the tools you need to launch your new PPC campaign.
 Remember the basics, and you’ll be good to go!

-- PPC plays an important role in not just conversions, but in building organic SEO placement
+- PPC plays an important role not just in conversions, but in building organic SEO placement

 - Build your PPC marketing strategy by aiming at concrete, trackable goals